kal-strom/forum-dad/README.md

 The aim of this website is to provide a discussion board for new fathers.
 Through discourse and engagement, we hope to give young or inexperienced dads a place to share their excitement and their struggles as they grow alongside their children.

 # Purpose
-This project is an all-encompassing fullstack web project that will allow me to learn how to build a website.
+This project is an all-encompassing fullstack web project.
 Users will be able to:
 - Register and log in
 - Create and view discussion threads
 - Post comments on threads